Chanel: Iconic couturier Karl Lagerfeld has died

 He never ceased to shake up the storied house, sending out a logo-emblazoned bikini so small the top looked like pasties on a string and another collection that dispensed entirely with bottoms, with the models wearing little jackets over opaque tights instead.

 “I hate when people say I’m ‘solitaire’ (or solitary.)
-Yes, I’m solitaire in the sense of a stone from Cartier, a big solitaire,” Lagerfeld told The New York Times in an interview.
+Yes, I’m solitaire in the sense of a stone from Cartier, a big solitaire,” Lagerfeld told The New York Times.
 “I have to be alone to do what I do.
 I like to be alone.
 I’m happy to be with people, but I’m sorry to say I like to be alone, because there’s so much to do, to read, to think.”

 As much as he loved the spotlight, Lagerfeld was careful to obscure his real self.